+The New Kawasaki Ninja 650 2021.
 The buzzword these days in the Indian Two-wheelers market is BS6 over the last few months.
-We’ve seen manufacturers launch a slew of bs6 compliant motorcycles.
-And while at it, they have also used this opportunity to give their motorcycles a makeover case in point.
-It is a new Kawasaki Ninja 650.
+We’ve seen manufacturers launch a slew of BS6 compliant motorcycles.
+And while at it, they have also used this opportunity to give their motorcycles a makeover.

-Now it looks like a new motorcycle, but it shares a lot in common with the bs4 motorcycle.
+It looks like a new motorcycle, but it shares a lot in common with the BS4 motorcycle.
 So let’s find out what the BS6 upgrade brings to the Kawasaki Ninja 650.

-The motorcycle you see here is essentially based on the 2017 Ninja 650. and though I was not a big fan of the previous ninja 650s design.
-The 2020 Kawasaki Ninja 650 has my attention.
+This motorcycle comes from the old 2017 Ninja 650.
+And although I was not a big fan of the previous Ninja 650s design.
+The 2021 Kawasaki Ninja 650 has my attention.
 It looked attractive from the moment I saw it on the Kawasaki India website.

-Befitting the Ninja name, the side pairing is also new.
-And has the right amount of cuts and creases that flow with the rest of the design moving on to the rear.
-This is the only visual similarity to the previous motorcycle.
+Befitting the Ninja name, the side fairing is also new and has the right amount of cuts and creases that flow with the rest of the design.
+On to the rear, this is the only visual similarity to the previous motorcycle.
 Except for the new pillion seat that has

 - Wider edges,